TarasKhust/hassio-ecoflow-api/README.md

 - Ensure the device is linked to your developer account

 **3. Values not updating**
-- The integration polls every 30 seconds
+- The integration polls every 15 seconds by default (configurable: 5-60 seconds)
+- You can adjust the update interval in integration options
 - Check Home Assistant logs for errors
 - Try reloading the integration